10th Battalion (Canadians), CEF: Casualties

-Japanese
+Japanese-Canadians

 The 10th Battalion was noted for accepting, apparently without prejudice, significant numbers of Japanese-Canadians into its ranks during the war.
 Other Canadian battalions rejected these volunteers on racial grounds; several were decorated for bravery during their service with the 10th Battalion.
 The Calgary Highlanders Gallery at The Military Museums in Calgary has a dedicated display to the contributions of these soldiers.

 Regimental associations

 Returning veterans created two separate 10th Battalion Associations, in Winnipeg and in Calgary, and remained active as veterans groups in the interwar years.
 The Calgary group was responsible for obtaining a stand of regimental colours for the battalion in 1953, which were laid up in Knox United Church in Calgary.
 In 1956, the 10th Battalion Association was merged with The Calgary Highlanders Association to become the 10th Battalion Calgary Highlanders Association, and by this point the WLI had been amalgamated with The Royal Winnipeg Rifles.
 In 2012, this organization changed its name to The Calgary Highlanders Regimental Association.
 The group is still active today under that designation.